2. MATERIAL ACCOUNTING POLICIES:

 Critical accounting estimates

-The Company assesses at each reporting date whether there is an indication that an asset may be impaired.
-If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable value.
-An asset's recoverable amount is the higher of an asset's or Cash Generating Units (CGU's) fair
+The Company will assess at the end of each reporting period whether there is any indication that an asset may be impaired.
+If any such indication exists, the company will estimate the recoverable amount of the asset.

 The cost of the defined benefit plan and other post-employment benefits and the present value of such obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases, mortality rates and attrition rate.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.